Changissnz/why_western_minimalism/README.md

 and it is not tangible in most cases and cannot be fully claimed by any one.
 When the meta-forms and rigid-forms come to light and eventually wither, the core can be used to output similar novelties.
 A reverence for a permanence that does not go haywire out of engineered complication.

+Some confuse minimalism with liberal (outward, loosely structured, roaming) or conservatory (inward,tight-knit,immobile) ideology.
+Minimalism is a way of life, first and foremost, and although it does not transcend petty commonists and political vitriol.